hoonkim0123/Data-Visualization-Information-Aesthetics/README.md

 # Franchise engagement and viewing patterns

-An interactive visualization that explores Netflix franchise viewing and season-level narrative sentiment (Top 200 franchises).
+An interactive visualization exploring Netflix franchise viewing patterns and narrative sentiment across seasons. **Toggle between franchise-level and production-country-level views** to reveal how emotional tone and engagement vary by content origin.

 ## 🔗 Live Demo